3Dickulus/FragM/README.md

 + [spacebar] toggles animation play/stop
 + added preferences option for infinite loop play
 + added preferences option for text editor stylesheet
-+ Removed platform build folders,
-  Using QtCreator to load the Fragmentarium.pro file should work on all platforms, CmakeLists.txt should also work on all platforms.
-Input and tweaks are welcomed.
++ Removed platform build folders, Using QtCreator to load the Fragmentarium.pro file should work on all platforms, CmakeLists.txt should also work on all platforms.
+Input and tweaks are welcomed
 + added scripting abilities
 + fixed the input widgets allowing user to type input
 + increased the decimal places for input boxes from 5 to 9
 + implemented OpenEXR RGBA16F image output for v1.0.10
-+ added OpenEXR RGBA16F textures for Sampler2D v1.0.10
++ added OpenEXR RGBA16F textures for Sampler2D v1.0.10.
 + can save depth values to alpha channel in OpenEXR image output
 + added preferences option to save easing curve settings when creating named preset
 + reworked easing curve settings, no "///" preprocessor flag required
 + when a preset name begins with "Range" it will contain only currently active easing curve settings
 + Anisotropic filtering for textures
 + Mipmaps for textures
-+ mklinux.sh and mkmingw.bat will compile OpenEXR static libs and Fragmentarium and install exe + Examples/* + Misc/* to a working folder.
++ mklinux.sh and mkmingw.bat will compile OpenEXR static libs and Fragmentarium and install exe + Examples/* + Misc/* to a working folder
 + mklinux.sh should also work for OSX ( thanks visual.bermarte @ fractalforums.com :D and valera-rozuvan@FF )
 + Tool bars remain as user set them when switching to/from fullscreen
 + Textures are persistent when switching to/from fullscreen and when switching textures